Mobile-Artificial-Intelligence/babylon_tts/README.md

 ## !!
 IMPORTANT !!

+This package will not work from pub.dev due to package size limitations.

 For android this package requires specific versions of the Android NDK and CMake.
 Older versions of the NDK and CMake should work but you'll have to manually update this packages `android/build.gradle` as versions are hardcoded.